-Costume Crafts 1 position.
-May 19 - July 26.
+Costume Crafts 2 position.
+May 18 – July 19.
 Assist with craft work including dyeing, distressing, millinery and footwear of costumes for four productions.
 Requires theatrical sewing skills and skill in one or more crafts areas.
-Professional experience desirable.
+Portfolio required.

 Costume Stitcher 4 positions.
 Mid May – mid July.
 Assist with construction and/or alteration of costumes for four productions.
 Requires theatrical sewing skills and academic shop experience.
-Professional experience desirable.
+Portfolio required.

-Electrics 4 positions.
-May 19 – August 30.
+Electrics 6 positions.
+May 25 – August 29.
 Assist with installing, circuiting and focusing 500+ unit plot; perform daily changeovers; run productions; and strike.
 Requires thorough experience with stage electrics.
-This is a large crew and a team-oriented attitude is essential.
+This is a large crew and a team?oriented attitude is essential.

 Hair & Makeup 2 positions.
-June 2 - Aug 24.
-Assist with daily maintenance of wigs; ventilating experience necessary; pre-performance application of makeup, wigs and hairstyling for singers; and backstage quick changes.
-Professional experience desired.
-A congenial and artist-oriented personality is essential.
+June 1 – Aug 23.
+Assist with daily maintenance of wigs; pre-performance application of makeup, wigs and hairstyling for singers; and backstage quick changes.
+Ventilating experience necessary, and a congenial and artist-oriented personality is essential.

 Scenic Painting 1 position.
-May 12 - July 26.
+May 11 – July 25.
 Assist with scenery, prop painting and touch-ups.
-Excellent drawing, good layout, mixing and scenic craft skills are required.
+A strong foundation in drawing, layout, mixing and scenic craft skills is required.
 No run crew.
 Portfolio required.

-Stage Management 1 position.
-May 21 – Aug 24.
-Assist stage managers with prep and running rehearsals and some performances for 2 productions; SM rehearsals and performances for Young Artist concert programs.
-Requires organizational, communication and interpersonal skills, ability to read music, and basic university or professional experience in stage management.
+Stage Management 2 positions.
+May 20 – Aug 23.
+Assist stage managers with prep and running rehearsals and some performances; stage manage rehearsals and performances for ancillary.
+Requires organizational, communication and interpersonal skills, ability to read music, and basic academic in stage management.

-Stage Operations 6 positions.
-May 12 or 19 – August 30.
-Install repertory scenery; run deck, rail and properties; perform daily scenery changeovers; build, install, and maintain rehearsal scenery and properties; and strike scenery at the end of the season.
-Some interns may have performance opportunities as supernumeraries.
+Stage Operations 8 positions.
+May 11 or 18 – August 29.
+Install repertory scenery; run deck, rail and properties; perform daily scenery changeovers; build, install and maintain rehearsal scenery and properties; and strike scenery at the end of the season.
 The position requires a basic familiarity with stage procedures and is an excellent introduction to most aspects of production.
-This is a large crew and a team-oriented attitude is essential.
+This is a large crew and a team?oriented attitude is essential.

 Wardrobe 6 positions.
-June 9 – August 30.
-Maintain large repertory costume inventory, dress principals and chorus, and assist with backstage quick changes.
-Interns also assist in costume shop for the first weeks of the contract period and need basic theatrical sewing skills.
+June 8 – August 29.
+Assist in maintaining large repertory costume inventory, dressing principals and chorus, and backstage quick changes.
+Interns also are given the opportunity to work in costume shop and/or crafts shop for the first weeks of the contract period and need basic theatrical sewing skills.
 A congenial and artist-oriented personality is essential.

 Read the blog Intern Insights, where 2013 carpentry/rigging intern Emmet writes about his Glimmerglass internship experience.